West Lothian-born Matt Gillies, the latest focus manager, was one of the most successful managers in City’s history.

 An era of unprecedented success for the Club followed.
 They consolidated the next season, finishing 12th.

 The following season they finished sixth and were beaten FA Cup finalists, unluckily losing to double-winning Tottenham Hotspur.
-The next season they competed in Europe.
+The next campaign, they competed in Europe.

 The Club won the League Cup in 1964 and were beaten finalists in 1965.
 Further top-half finishes in the old First Division followed.